Hoists

 Operational

-S A SWMS must be developed and implemented for the erection, and operation/ and maintenance,
+S A SWMS must be developed and implemented for the erection, climbing, maintenance and dismantle of hoists.

 All installation, alterations, servicing and/or jumping activities on any dual twin hoist cars on single mast configuration must be carried out whilst both hoists cars are locked off and under the control of the contractor performing works.